Bookmark saved

 Chelsea looked around the room.
 At these people who had treated Kate like an asset.
 Who had used her to save lives while her own life slipped away.
 Who had monitored and measured and studied while a nine-year-old girl carried the weight of humanity's survival on her small shoulders.

 "She's nine years old," Chelsea said.
+Her voice dropped low, raw.
 "She's a little girl who likes puzzles and talks to plants in the garden and still sleeps with a nightlight because the dark scares her.
 And you're telling me that she's going to disappear into some dimensional barrier because you don't know how to save her?"

 No one had an answer.

 Chelsea sat back down.
-The fight went out of her.
+The anger was still there—banked, not gone.
 "What do I do?"

 "Be there for her," Lucas said.
 "Be the person she trusts.
 If she opens up—about the dreams, about what she's experiencing—we need to know.
 It might give us the information we need to help her."